-HS: Hotels are not so important to us; we’d rather spend the money on other things.
-We've tried out Airbnb a few times and had good experiences.
-Last time we were in Paris, we did a house-swap with Clotilde from Chocolate and Zucchini, which was great.
-We'll also rent if we are in a place for a while.
-We're pretty casual travelers.
+HS: Hotels are not so important to my partner, Wayne, and I; we’d rather spend the money on other things.
+We’ve have good experiences with Airbnb stays.
+Last time we were in Paris, we did a house swap with Clotilde from Chocolate & Zucchini, which was great.
+We’ll also rent if we are in a place for a while.
+We’re pretty casual travelers.

 RM: Airline food?

 HS: Never.
 I always bring my own food in a DCI Collapsible Lunch Box.
-These Golden Pot Stickers are a favorite for long-haul journeys as they are full of protein.
+These Golden Pot Stickers are a favorite for long-haul journeys because they’re full of protein.
 I also drink plenty of water on a flight, nothing else.

 RM: Travel tip?

 HS: My friend turned me on to a small Tumi Just In Case Tote that slides on the top of the suitcase handles and stays fixed in place.
 I’ll wrap my cameras in a cloth and keep them there.
 It’s fudging the carry-on, but I’ve never been called on it yet.

 HS: I’m going to Hong Kong in June.
 I want to go back to Tokyo soon, and India is on the list.
 I would love to cook there.

 For more advice, go to Bon Voyage: 10 Prep Tips for the Intelligent Traveler, and consult our guides:

 - Expert Advice: 11 Under-the-Radar Parisian Dining Spot

 - Cool Girl Natasha Figueroa’s Guide to Copenhagen